 Your kitchen may be equipped with either a booth dinette and table or a free-standing dinette table.
 If equipped, the "hidden leaf" table allows you to add more room to your table top when desired.
 Two fixed chairs and two folding chairs accompany this table.
 The chair seats and backs are designed with a coordinating upholstery fabric to match your decor.

-A combination desk/dinette table may also be an optional feature in the kitchen area, depending on the floorplan of your unit.
+A combination desk/dinette table may also be an optional feature in the coach's kitchen area.